 Sodium oxybate, a drug taken while in bed and again during the night, can usually lessen excessive daytime sleepiness and cataplexy.
-Side effects include nausea, vomiting, dizziness, and sleepiness.
+Side effects include nausea, vomiting, dizziness, urinary incontinence (involuntary urination), and sleepiness.

-An antidepressant such as clomipramine or protriptyline usually helps relieve cataplexy, hallucinations, and sleep paralysis.
+An antidepressant, such as clomipramine, protriptyline, venlafaxine, or fluoxetine, usually helps relieve cataplexy, hallucinations, and sleep paralysis.

 Was This Page Helpful?